 However, even though rules can be changed, they can only be changed by the person making them.
 For example, when a father makes a rule for his family, only he can change it but until he does, everyone has to follow the rule.
 When the authorities of the Church (meaning the First Presidency and Quorum of the Twelve) make a rule, only they can change that rule and, until they do, all members of the Church are under obligation to follow it.
-In the same way, God made a rule that in order to enter into the kingdom of heaven a person must repent of their sins and be baptized.
-While some may consider that to be a doctrine, in reality it is a principle but since that principle was established by God then only God can change it.
+In the same way, when God makes a rule, such as whether the church should practice polygamny, only He can change it.
+And until He does, even the President of the Chruch has to abide by it.

-Honesty, patience with people, and loving our neighbor are essential attributes necessary for living in heaven and while that is a truth, they are not doctrines.
-These are principles of righteousness that even God has to obey therefore He cannot change them.
-For that reason, once we accept a rule or a principle we have obligated ourselves to live by them until the person making it changes them.
+Honesty, patience with people, and loving our neighbor are essential attributes necessary for living in heaven and while this is a truth, they are also principles of righteousness that even God Himself has to obey.
+As such, not even He can change them.
+What this illustrates is that whether something is a rule or a principle, once we accept we them have obligated ourselves to live by them until the person making it changes them.

 And this concept is just as true in matters other than the gospel.
 There are principles that apply to the companies we work for, there are principles we have in our home, and there are principles that we set for ourselves.
 For example, some parents have a rule that their children must say, "sir" and "ma'am" when addressing adults.
 Other parents have a rule that children don't talk to strangers.
 Those rules are principles that standardize how the members of those families are to behave.

-Neither of these two extreme positions is good.
-It is often necessary to be flexible in order to get things accomplished and in most cases that can be done without giving away any of our principles.
-The alternative is to be so inflexible that we are unwilling to agree to anything but what we want.
-Yet, there are times when it is necessary for us to take a stand on our principles regardless of the consequences.
+Neither of these two extreme positions are good.
+It is often necessary to be flexible in order to get things accomplished, and in most cases that can be done without giving abandoning any of our principles.
+The alternative is to be so inflexible that we are unwilling to agree to anything except what we want.
+That doesn't meant that there won't be times when it will be necessary to take an unyielding stand on our principles regardless of the consequences.